 All VSLA transactions are performed at meetings in front of all the members.
 To ensure that transactions do not take place outside VSLA meetings, cash and passbooks are locked in a cash box secured with three padlocks.
-The three keys are held by three members, none of whom is a member of the Management Committee.
+Three members hold the three keys, none of whom is a member of the Management Committee.